Attendance and Aid Payment

 If you received a Federal Pell Grant in the fall and spring and enrolled in less than 12 hours in one or more of the semesters, you may be eligible for a remaining pell award for the summer.
 Minimum registration hours may not be required.

 For both instances, you may speak directly with a representative of OTC within the Student Affairs Offices at all locations or visit My Awards in MyOTC for potential eligibility.
 The Financial Aid Office will continue to update eligibility as you add or drop classes.
 As you register, please refer back to your awards.

 For fall or spring semester, OTC requires at least half-time for student loans.
 Not meeting this criteria could result in a loss of your Federal Direct Student Loan.

 First Time Students Receiving Direct Loans

-2nd Eight-Week Block
+2nd Five-Week Block, 2nd Eight-Week Block & 14-Week Block

 Repeat Coursework Policy

 There are limitations on the number of times Federal Student Aid will pay for repeat coursework.
 Those limitations are: 1) A student may repeat a previously passed course once.
 2) A student may repeat a failed or withdrawn course until they pass it.
 Therefore, repeat courses may impact the amount of aid a student receives from Federal Student Aid.

 -Attendance and Aid Payment